A/N: This fanfic is rated T for gore, character death, and strong language.

 "Right," said Dib with a sigh.

 Zim found that there wasn't anyone else in the hallway.
-He had to get inside a room, but he had to be stealthy.
+He had to get inside a room to find more organs, but he had to be stealthy.
 So he crawled inside a poorly designed and dusty ventilation shaft.
 Through the first slotted opening was a woman with a mooing can thingy.
 She was sitting there right below him like a Vort on a couch.
 Perfect.
 He removed the metal fasteners and lifted the vent cover, lowering the transparent bowl over her head.
 A blinding flash, and something that bore a strong resemblance to an Irken brain appeared in the bowl.
 Zim replaced it with a can of carbonated liquid, stifling a laugh.
 She'd never even miss it!
 He transferred her brain to his torso since he doubted another brain could fit in his skull.
 The pain in his squeedlyspooch intensified, and he gritted his teeth.
 The dirty pigeon crooned on his head.
 Zim crawled through the shaft and heard metal scraping on concrete, and a child grunting.
 He shuffled along and heard the child speak.

 "Zim?" said Dib.